vulkano-rs/vulkano-www/content/guide/windowing/other_initialization.md

             let mut builder = AutoCommandBufferBuilder::primary(
                 device.clone(),
                 queue.family(),
-                CommandBufferUsage::MultipleSubmit,  // attention to the command buffer usage )
+                // the usage is set to SimultaneousUse
+                // because any command buffer could be used multiple times simultaneously CommandBufferUsage::SimultaneousUse,
+            )
             .unwrap();